 We do not accept payments in cash in excess of £1,000.
 If you try to avoid this policy by depositing cash directly with our bank, we may decide to charge you for any additional checks we decide are necessary to prove the source of the funds.
-Payment of our bills may be made by cheque, Credit Card or debit card issued by a UK High Street bank, BACS or CHAPS.
-Monies due to you from us will be paid by cheque or bank transfer, but not in cash, and will not be made payable to a third party.
+Payment of our bills may be made GBP by cheque, Credit Card or debit card issued by a UK High Street bank, BACS or CHAPS.
+Monies due to you from us will be paid by cheque or bank transfer in GBP, but not in cash, and will not be made payable to a third party.
+Where you are to then convert that payment into a foreign currency we accept no responsibility whatsoever for any fluctuations in exchange rates.